ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

         - Remove all ":8443" from the existing URL (such port is not used anymore)

-      <AttributeAuthorityDescriptor> Section (Remember what was said at the beginning of this step):
+      <AttributeAuthorityDescriptor> Section (Remember what was said at the beginning of this section):
         - From the list "protocolSupportEnumeration" replace the value:
           - urn:oasis:names:tc:SAML:1.1:protocol
           with: